mnr/writing-wip/Do-Ye0n_lives_on.md

 It's a short ride to the station and a shorter trip through booking.
 He doesn't have pockets so he doesn't have to empty them.
 His visor is placed in a lock box and secured with a scan of his retina.
 It's safe until later.

 He's a bit faint.
 Maybe it's the power drink wearing off and missing lunch.
-Maybe.
+Maybe it's the missing visor.
+Or maybe he's fucked and he knows it.

 His guard escorts him into a small hall, reminiscent of Alpha60's elevator lobby.
 One door is open, the other five are closed.
 It's obvious where he is to go.
 The room is empty, the wall is a display large enough to show a life-size woman.
 She might be artificial; Do-Ye0n doesn't care.

 "Hello Do-Ye0n.
 I'm Yvette and I'll be your case manager."
 She smiles but otherwise avoids the gestures used to reassure humans.
 "Standardized sentencing dictates bail for your situation at 20% of your current salary plus benefits.
-Do you already have a chosen bail supplier?"
+Do you already have a chosen supplier?"

 "Bail supplier?" asks Do-Ye0n.
+The faintness hasn't cleared up and he is having problems connecting his thoughts.
 "Forgive me, but things must have changed since I was last arrested.
 What is a chosen bail supplier?"

 "You may already have an employment agreement with first option to supply bail," she says.
 "Or you may wish to make yourself available to the open market.
 There are already five corporations ready to provide you with an offer."